 LANGUAGE

 Indigenous Peoples of all ages are re-learning their language.
-Learning or knowing your language grounds you, impacts your worldview, contributes to healing and your sense of belonging and identity, and helps you connect with Grandparents and Knowledge Keepers in your communities to maintain your culture.
+Learning and knowing your language grounds you, impacts your worldview, contributes to healing and your sense of belonging and identity, and helps you connect with Grandparents and Knowledge Keepers in your communities to maintain your culture.

 “Language is the foundation of a culture.
 For Indigenous oral societies, words hold knowledge amassed for millennia.
 A language also holds the stories, songs, dances, protocols, family histories and connections.
 Languages also often hold the community’s customary laws that were eroded by the policies of the Indian Act.